sajari/sdk-php/docs/Api/PromotionsApi.md

 );
 $collection_id = "collection_id_example"; // string | The collection that owns this set of promotions, e.g. `my-collection`.
 $page_size = 56; // int | The maximum number of promotions to return.
 The service may return fewer than this value.
 If unspecified, at most 50 promotions are returned.
 The maximum value is 1000; values above 1000 are coerced to 1000.
-$page_token = "page_token_example"; // string | A page token, received from a previous [ListPromotions](/api#operation/ListPromotions) call.
+$page_token = "page_token_example"; // string | A page token, received from a previous [ListPromotions](/docs/api#operation/ListPromotions) call.
 Provide this to retrieve the subsequent page.
-When paginating, all other parameters provided to [ListPromotions](/api#operation/ListPromotions) must match the call that provided the page token.
+When paginating, all other parameters provided to [ListPromotions](/docs/api#operation/ListPromotions) must match the call that provided the page token.
+$view = "PROMOTION_VIEW_UNSPECIFIED"; // string | The amount of information to include in each retrieved promotion.   - PROMOTION_VIEW_UNSPECIFIED: The default / unset value.
+The API defaults to the `FULL` view.  - BASIC: Include basic information including name, start time and end time, but not detailed information about the promotion effects.  - FULL: Returns all information about a promotion.
+This is the default value.

 try {
   $result = $apiInstance->listPromotions(
     $collection_id,
     $page_size,
-    $page_token
+    $page_token,
+    $view
   );
   print_r($result);
 } catch (Exception $e) {